Algebra over a field: Associative algebras over rings

 A ring A is always an associative algebra over its center, and over the integers.
-A classical example of an algebra over its center is the split-biquaternion algebra, which is isomorphic to $\mathbb{H} \times \mathbb{H}$, the direct product of two quaternion algebras.
-The center of that ring is $\mathbb{R} \times \mathbb{R}$, and hence it has the structure of an algebra over its center, which is not a field.
-Note that the split-biquaternion algebra is also naturally an 8-dimensional $\mathbb{R}$-algebra.
+A classical example of an algebra over its center is the split-biquaternion algebra, which is isomorphic to H × H, the direct product of two quaternion algebras.
+The center of that ring is R × R, and hence it has the structure of an algebra over its center, which is not a field.
+Note that the split-biquaternion algebra is also naturally an 8-dimensional R-algebra.

-In commutative algebra, if A is a commutative ring, then any unital ring homomorphism $R \to A$ defines an R-module structure on A, and this is what is known as the R-algebra structure.
-So a ring comes with a natural $\mathbb{Z}$-module structure, since one can take the unique homomorphism $\mathbb{Z} \to A$.
-On the other hand, not all rings can be given the structure of an algebra over a field (for example the integers).
-See Field with one element for a description of an attempt to give to every ring a structure that behaves like an algebra over a field.
+In commutative algebra, if A is a commutative ring, then any unital ring homomorphism R → A defines an R-module structure on A, and this is what is known as the R-algebra structure.
+So a ring comes with a natural Z-module structure, since one can take the unique homomorphism Z → A. On the other hand, not all rings can be given the structure of an algebra over a field (for example the integers).
+See Field with one element for an attempt to give to every ring a structure that behaves like an algebra over a field.